tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 sudo make training-install
 ```

-It is also useful, but not required, to build scrollview:
+It is also useful, but not required, to build [ScrollView.jar](ViewerDebugging):

 ```
 make ScrollView.jar